Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Gauge fixing and initial data on Kerr

 \section{Gauge fixing and initial data on Kerr}

-In this section we describe the gauge fixing and the admissible Cauchy data on subextremal Kerr exteriors that underlie the nonlinear scattering and wave-operator statement of Theorem~\ref{thm:kerr}.
-Throughout $(\mathcal D_{M,a},g_{M,a})$ denotes the Kerr domain of outer communications introduced in Section~\ref{sec:intro}, equipped with the Kerr--star foliation $\Sigma_{\tau}=\{t^{\star}=\tau\}$ from \eqref{eq:kerr-tstar}.
+In this section we describe the gauge fixing and the admissible Cauchy data on the slowly rotating Kerr exteriors used in the paper.
+Theorem~\ref{thm:main-slow-kerr-intro} is formulated in the zero electric sector, while Theorem~\ref{thm:main-slow-kerr-massive-intro} uses the same Lorenz method after subtracting the stationary electric Coulomb background.
+Throughout $(\mathcal D_{M,a},g_{M,a})$ denotes the Kerr domain of outer communications introduced in Section~\ref{sec:intro}, equipped with the Kerr-star foliation $\Sigma_{\tau}=\{t^{\star}=\tau\}$ from \eqref{eq:kerr-tstar}.
 We write $n=n_{\Sigma_{\tau}}$ for the future unit normal to $\Sigma_{\tau}$ and $\gamma$ for the induced Riemannian metric.